UofT-DSI/shell/04_instructors/README.md

 # Instructional Team Playbook

 ## How do you interact with the repo?
 The Technical Facilitator will deliver the content in the `/01_slides` directory.
 You are encouraged to live code with participants during live sessions.
 Please ensure that live-coding files are uploaded to a new directory called `/live-coding` under `/01_slides` in this repository using a new branch.
-Please open up a pull request for it to be merge.
+Please open a pull request for it to be merged.

 ## How does the module flow?
 The module is organized into 3 main directories: